 Children who have atopic eczema are predisposed to subsequently developing asthma and hay fever (allergic rhinitis and allergic conjunctivitis).
-They are also more likely to develop type I (immediate) hypersensitivity reactions to food.
-There is growing evidence that aggressive, early treatment of the eczema can reduce the severity or manifestation of subsequent atopic diseases.
-Once you complete the module - and achieve the minimum pass rate of 60% - you'll be awarded with a downloadable 1 hour CPD Certificate, which you can print or upload to your CPD Portfolio.
+They are also more likely to develop type I (Immediate) hypersensitivity reactions to food.
+There is growing evidence that aggressive, early treatment of eczema can reduce the severity or manifestation of subsequent atopic diseases.
+Once you complete the module — and achieve the minimum pass rate of 60% — you'll be awarded with a downloadable 1 hour CPD Certificate, which you can print or upload to your CPD Portfolio.

 This module is composed of 11 assessment questions on the advanced treatment of eczema.
 On successful completion of this module, you will have an improved understanding of:

 Some common misconceptions of atopic eczema and how to address them